-At a glance: The integrated partners setup guide explains how to connect AppsFlyer to your integrated partners enabling attribution recording and postbacks.
+At a glance: Connect AppsFlyer to your integrated partners enabling attribution recording and postbacks.

-When you start working with an AppsFlyer partner, you set up an account with it and then configure the partner in AppsFlyer.
+When you begin to work with an AppsFlyer partner, first set up an account with the partner, then configure the partner in AppsFlyer.
 Doing so enables you to attribute ad network installs and to record post-install events.

-Check out the industry-standard AppsFlyer Performance Index ranking the best mobile media sources per category and region.
+See AppsFlyer Performance Index ranking the best mobile media sources by category and region.

 Integrated partners list